 Welcome to Sæbø Camping!

-Sæbø Camping is located in Øvre Eidfjord, approx. 300 m from the main road 7 which is the main thoroughfare from Oslo to Bergen.
+Sæbø Camping is located in Øvre Eidfjord, approx. 300 m from the main road 7 between Oslo and Bergen.

 The camping site is situated in beautiful and quiet surroundings between high mountains by the shore of Lake Eidfjord.
 The site covers an area of 30.000 m2.
-2/3 is camping area, the rest is covered by forest.
 The terrain is flat with open grass-field split up by small groups of trees.
 Next to the site runs the salmon- and trout-river Bjoreio.

 Capacity: 14 cabins (4 - 6 beds)